Introduction As How We Implement the British Values Into Education

 Safeguarding our pupils is paramount and PSHCE/e-Safety lessons aim to equip pupils with the skills to make safe choices.
 We have provisionally planned a visit with The NSPCC on sessions on pupils’ right to be safe.

 As NLGS, we revolved the Core Values such as ‘Goodness, Knowledge and Discipline’ around part of our school ethos and behaviour policy.
-Pupils take part in discussions and assemblies related to what this means and how it is shown.
+Pupils take part in discussions and assemblies related to what this means.
 We also encourage the students to demonstrate responsibility for others at all times.
 NLGS centred our school reward system on our four school houses: Aeris, Aqua, Ignis, and Tellus.
 These involve all children from Year 7 to 12/13.
 We give rewards for positive attitudes and behaviours and there is a termly cup awarded to the House that has accrued the most House Points.
 The school goal and beliefs promote respect for others.
 This reflects our Behaviour Chart and reiterates through our classroom and school rules.
 High levels of mutual respect are obvious in school.
 They demonstrate daily the excellent relationships between staff and pupils.

 Tolerance of Those of Different Faiths and Beliefs

 North London Grammar School is an extremely diverse school.
 We actively promote diversity through our celebrations of different faiths and cultures.
 Religious Education, Citizenship and PSHE lessons reinforce messages of tolerance and respect for others.
 We encourage the members of different faiths and religions to share their knowledge to enhance learning within classes and the school.
 The children visit places of worship that are important to different faiths.
 We also welcome theatre groups who promote messages of equality and underline spiritual, moral, social and cultural values of groups of people around the world and within Britain.
-We regularly audit resources in classrooms to ensure they reflect our multi-cultural society and stereotypes are challenged.
+Therefore, we regularly audit resources in classrooms to ensure they reflect our multi-cultural society and stereotypes are challenged.